rhorom/ciff_impact_portal/README.md

 ### Images
 As stated above, image files are stored in `./public/` directory, including icons for visual summary of the listed evaluations.s

+### Miscellaneous cases
+1. **Changing fields for filtering**.
+Go to `./src/config.jsx` and modify `columns` object.
+Object keys represent the short names of the fields.
+Object values should be consistent to the keys in `./src/data/impact_table.json`.
+    ```js
+    export const columns = {
+        'country':'Country',
+        'sector':'Sector',
+        'population':'Target Population',
+        'outcome':'Primary Outcome',
+        'status':'Status',
+        'sponsor':'Sponsor'
+        }
+    ```

+1. **Changing sector classes**.
+In the current version, the evaluations are categorised into 7 sectors (from agriculture to WASH).
+This categorisation can be modified in the future.
+In addition to the changes on the records stored in `./src/data/impact_table.json`, `iconMapper` object in `./src/config.jsx` should also be modified accordingly.
+This object maps the sector name to the associated icon that is kept in `./public/`.
+    ```js
+    export const iconMapper = {
+        'Agriculture': './icon-agriculture.png',
+        'Maternal Health': './icon-maternal.png',
+        'NTDs': './icon-ntds.png',
+        'Newborn Health': './icon-newborn.png',
+        'Nutrition': './icon-nutrition.png',
+        'Performance Management': './icon-management.png',
+        'WASH': './icon-wash.png'
+    }
+    ```

+1. **Adding new evaluations**.
+Please go to [Data structure and update](#data-structure-and-update) section.

+1. **Modifying information to display**.
+In `./src/config.jsx` there are constants defining information shown on the Info Panel on the right side of the portal and on the Detail Information:
+    - `shortContent`: information to display on the country specific list of evaluations.
+    - `midContent`: information to show on the right side of the Detail Info panel.
+    - `longContent`: more extended information to show below the evaluation-specific map.

+    Beside these constants, some fields like `Regions` and `Publisher results` are specifically defined in `./src/PanelInfo.jsx`.